Compute

 Constraints on functions:

 • All disks on an ECS are protected.
-Disks cannot be added to or removed from protected instances, and disks in a protected instance cannot have their capacities expanded.
+After protected instances are created, new disks cannot be added to and existing disks cannot be removed from the protected instances, and existing disks cannot have their capacities expanded.

 • Data consistency between protected instances is not supported.